Zaxis018/academic_portfolio/content/blogs/Q_learning/index.md

 <b> Over time, the Q-values converge to their true values if the algorithm explores all possible **(state, action)** pairs sufficiently.</b>

 ### Why intermediate moves still get meaningful updates
 - Reward at the end propagates backward: At the end of the game, a reward (+ 1 for the winner and − 1 for the loser) is assigned to the final move.
 This updates the Q-value for that final state-action pair.
-When updating the Q-value for the second-to-last move, the algorithm takes into account the Q-value of the new state ( max ⁡ 𝑎 𝑄 ( 𝑠 ′ , 𝑎 ) max a ​ Q(s ′ ,a)), which was just updated.
+When updating the Q-value for the second-to-last move, the algorithm takes into account the Q-value of the new state by choosing a state  which leads to maximum future reward { max𝑎  𝑄 ( 𝑠 ′ , 𝑎′ ) }.
 This way, the reward at the end of the game propagates backward through the sequence of moves.

 - In each intermediate step, the Q-value for a move is updated based on the maximum Q-value of the next state.
 Over time, as the AI plays more games, the Q-values for earlier moves are refined because the values of future states become more accurate.